-An Appeal Hearing will be convened where possible within 2 calendar weeks of the date the appeal was lodged.
+An Appeal Hearing with a panel of Board Members will be convened where possible within 2 calendar weeks of the date the appeal was lodged.
 The Appeal Hearing may uphold the appeal, substitute a lesser sanction or confirm the formal action taken.

-Appendix 6
+Appendix 5